EconomyLens.com

 Donald Trump left the G7 summit early, saying he had to deal with the crisis in the Middle East. ©AFP

-London (AFP) – Oil prices jumped and stocks mostly fell Tuesday after President Donald Trump abruptly departed G7 talks and concerns rose over a possible US intervention.
-Investors’ optimism the previous day that the conflict would not spread throughout the Middle East gave way to fears of further escalation as the conflict entered its fifth day.
+New York (AFP) – Oil prices jumped and stocks mostly fell Tuesday after President Donald Trump abruptly departed G7 talks and concerns rose over a possible US intervention in the Israel-Iran war.
+Investors’ optimism the previous day that the conflict would not spread throughout the Middle East gave way to fears of further escalation as the fighting entered its fifth day.

 Related

 “Middle East tensions are showing no signs of easing back, putting investors on high alert,” said Russ Mould, investment director at AJ Bell.
 Trump said he was aiming for a “real end” to the conflict, not just a ceasefire after he departed the G7 summit in Canada.
-Trump may decide that “further action” is needed to stop Iran’s nuclear programme, Vice President JD Vance said later Tuesday, responding to speculation that the United States could intervene in the conflict.
+In social media posts, Trump appeared to demand Iran’s “UNCONDITIONAL SURRENDER!” while hinting at a possible US intervention to assist Israel.

 London – FTSE 100: DOWN 0.5 percent at 8,834.03 (close)